Son Shot By Deputies After Killing Father, Injuring Mother During Frederick Stabbing: Sheriff

 First responders rendered aid to the woman, who was airlifted to the R Adams Cowley Shock Trauma and was listed in stable condition with superficial wounds on Tuesday morning.
 The father was treated and transported to Frederick Health Hospital, where he was later pronounced dead.

-While assisting the two stabbing victims, Johnson said that a second group of deputies arrived at the scene, where they were able to locate the armed suspect, prompting them to discharge their weapons, killing him.
+While assisting the two stabbing victims, investigators said that a second group of deputies arrived at the scene to assist, and they were able to locate the armed suspect near the crime scene.

+According to a Maryland Attorney General spokesperson, officers began to speak with the man, giving him commands to "drop the knife," to which he did not comply, forcing a deputy to fire a less-lethal beanbag shotgun round at the suspect.

+It is alleged that the man then began to rapidly move toward the officer, prompting them to deploy a Taser device in an attempt to subdue him, with three deputies firing their service weapons at him, striking and killing him.

 Both the homicide and deputies-involved shooting remain an ongoing investigation between the Maryland Attorney General's Office Independent investigative Division (IID) and the sheriff’s office, according to officials.